RossiBz/subpixel-specdiv/README.md

 The R codes rely on the R package unmix https://github.com/RossiBz/unmix/ developed in the framework of the study.

-simulated_com_experiment_1.R provides the code to run experiment one on the simulated communities for the Vertex component analysis (VCA) and Purest pixel index (PPI) endmember extract techniques.
+simulated_com_experiment_1.R provides the code to run experiment one on the simulated communities for the Vertex Component Analysis (VCA) and Purest Pixel Index (PPI) endmember extract techniques.

 simulated_com_experiment_1_sisal_mvcnmf.m is the matlab code to estimate the endmember abundance when  SISAL or MVC-NMF algorithms are used for endmember extraction.
 The codes for these algorithms are available from http://www.lx.it.pt/~bioucas/code.html and https://github.com/aicip/MVCNMF